DavidLXu/MathY/README.md

 # Mathy
-Tools for solving math problems
+Simple and easy tools for solving math problems